kawu/hhu-dl-materials-2020/mtl/README.md

         return (self.score_pos(embs), self.score_dep(embs))
 ```
 The joint model calculates a pair of tensors (see the `forward` method): the
 POS scores and the dependency scores, respectively.
-We can then adapt the loss
+We can now adapt the loss
 function so as to measure the quality of the model as a simple additive
 combination of its performance on POS tags and dependency heads:
 ```python